tewarid/tewarid.github.io/_posts/2018/2018-02-27-regression-test-a-wireshark-dissector-using-tshark.md

 tags: wireshark tshark dissector test regression
 comments: true
 ---
+# Regression test a Wireshark dissector using tshark

 This post shows how you can use some basic command line utilities, and [tshark](https://www.wireshark.org/docs/man-pages/tshark.html), to automate regression testing of a Wireshark dissector.